FROM A TO Z

 One of the largest manufacturers of commercial JET airliners, Boeing, is in Western Washington.
 The Everett assembly plant has the largest building in the world.
 Air Force One, the jet plane used by the President of the United States, is made here.
 The company also makes the airplane used by the Blue Angels a precision flying team.

 The JUDICIAL System is the system of courts that interprets and applies the law in the name of the state.
 The Washington State Judicial Information System is the primary information system for courts in Washington.
 It provides case management automation to appellate, superior, limited jurisdiction and juvenile courts.

 KENNEWICK MAN is one of the oldest and most complete skeletons found in North America.
 Radiocarbon-dating of the bones place their age over 9,000 years old.
 DNA testing is being done at the Burke Museum of Natural and Cultural History in Seattle.

 Many aspects of life in the state of Washington focus on KIDS.
 There is a Coloring Book for Kids and the State Legislature has a Civics Page for different grade levels.
-The Washington Kids Count program provides information about the health and well-being of children in the state.
 The Apple Commission of Washington has a coloring book and activities for kids.
 The Healthy Choices for Kids program has nutrition information.

 There are many LIGHTHOUSES off the coast of Washington.
 Admiralty Head Lighthouse is on Whidbey Island.
 Cape Disappointment Lighthouse is on the Long Beach Peninsula - the longest peninsula in the United States.
 It is believed to be the oldest structure in the state still used for its original purpose.
 The most important aspect of a lighthouse is the light that comes from the tower.